 WELCOME TO OUR DEVON (& EXMOOR) ON-LINE GUIDE

-Goldeneye have been publishing Devon Guides for 30+ years; Guidebooks, Walking Guides, Cycling Maps and Picture Books, and for 14 of them had an editorial base in North Devon.
+Goldeneye have been publishing Devon Guides for 30+ years; Guidebooks, Walking Guides, Cycling Maps and Picture Books, and for fourteen of them we had an editorial base in North Devon.
 Our knowledge and passion for this county knows no bounds.
 We know it to be of many parts: North Devon, Mid-Devon, West Devon, Dartmoor, South Hams, Torbay and East Devon.

 This On-Line Guide is designed to be User-Friendly.
 For Phase 1 there are three categories: Where To Stay, Where To Eat and What To See & Do.
 To find your idyllic Place To Stay that fits into your budget and style just scroll down the page and admire the images and short description of each Listing.
 If one takes your fancy you can discover more by entering their website.